Introduction to Maya Bonus Tools

 You have 3 methods to snap align object to the component, which will duplicate objects to the given verts/edges/faces.

 - Orient: Object will be rotated to align with the normal of the component.

 - Constrain: Object will also be constrained at the point and to that normal.

 - Parent: Object will be parented to the transform/object of the selected target component.

 3. Paint Duplicate on Object

 Vertex snapping and UV snapping can be chosen while placing objects.
 Vertex snapping will look at the vertices of the target object.
-For more refined placement you can use UV space snapping, but for this model to work, you need clean and even UVs of your target object.
+For more refined placement, you can use UV space snapping, but you need clean and even UVs of your target object for this model to work.

 1. Locator(s) at Component(s)

 A new locator is created at the center point of the selected edge, vertex or face.